Clem (TV series)

 Clem is a French television series created by Emmanuelle Rey Magnan and Pascal Fontanille, and directed by Joyce Buñuel and Éric Leroux.

 Synopsis

-"Clem" retraces the life of a young teenage girl, Clementine, mom at sixteen, in the heart of tensions between her parents and Julien, Valentin's father, her child.
+Clem retraces the life of a young teenage girl, Clementine, and mom at sixteen, in the heart of tensions between her parents and Julien, her son Valentin's father.
 It includes the problems of teenage life and that of a mother with a strong personality.